percona/pmm-doc/docs/setting-up/server/podman.md

 2. Configure.

-    SystemD service passes environment parameters to PMM from `pmm-server.env` file that is located in `~/.config/pmm-server/pmm-server.env`.
-For more information about container environment variables please check [Docker Environment].
+    SystemD service passes the environment parameters from the `pmm-server.env `file (in `~/.config/pmm-server/pmm-server.env`) to PMM.
+For more information about container environment variables, check [Docker Environment].

     SystemD service uses some environment variables that could be customized if needed: